SE-Extended/Themes/README.md

 ## Guidelines

 - Ensure your theme file is in JSON format.(The theme can be exported through SE Extended)
-- In the Pull request comment, Name your theme file descriptively
+- In the Pull request comment with your theme name

 Thank you for contributing!